Skip to main content

 Under The Island was developed by Slime King Games.

-Under The Island has received overwhelmingly positive reviews from players.
+Under The Island has received mostly positive reviews from players and mostly positive reviews from critics.
 Most players liked Under The Island for its story but disliked it for its grinding.

 Under The Island is a single player game.

-Similar games include Ocean's Heart, Minishoot' Adventures, CrossCode, Pipistrello and the Cursed Yoyo, Drova: Forsaken Kin and others.
+Similar games include Ocean's Heart, Minishoot' Adventures, CrossCode, Drova: Forsaken Kin, Prodigal and others.